 Information about transaction entries

-Note! - If your address has changed, do not process your transaction online.
-Instead, follow the change of address instructions.
+Note: If your address has changed, do not process your transaction online.
+Instead, follow the instructions to change your address.

-You cannot enter a change of name during an online transaction.
-The DMV web site has the instructions to apply to change your name on DMV documents and records.
+You cannot update your address during an online transaction.
+The DMV website has instructions to change your name on DMV documents and records.

 All items are mailed to the address on your DMV record.
-If you need to change the address on your DMV vehicle records and documents, use the change of address instructions.
+See how to change your address on your DMV vehicle records and documents.

-Client ID Number.
-This is the 9-digit "ID" number printed in the upper portion of your DMV photo document.
-Enter the nine digits only; do not enter spaces, hyphens or other punctuation.
-See the sample driver license documents.
+DMV ID Number.
+This is the 9 digit "ID" number printed in the upper portion of your driver license, learner permit or non driver ID (DMV photo document).
+Enter the 9 digits only; do not enter spaces, hyphens or other punctuation.
+See sample driver license documents.

-Names on DMV records appear in uppercase characters and are displayed in uppercase characters in online transactions.
+- names on DMV records appear in UPPERCASE and are displayed in UPPERCASE in online transactions

-Enter letters only, do not enter numbers.
-A suffix should be entered in Roman numerals (for example "SMITH III, JOHN, A.").
+- a suffix should be entered in Roman numerals (for example "SMITH III, JOHN, A.")

 Document Number.
-The document number is eight or 10 characters, and is printed on the lower right corner of your DMV photo document.
-The eight character format is all numeric.
+The document number is 8 or 10 characters, and is printed on the lower right corner of your DMV photo document, or on the back (for documents issues after January 29, 2014).
+The 8 character format is all numeric.
 The 10 character format is alpha and numeric.
-The alpha characters are in UPPER CASE.
-See the sample driver license documents.
-(Note: Starting on January 29, 2014, the Document Number was moved to the back of the DMV photo document.
-See the sample driver license documents.)
+The alpha characters are in UPPERCASE.
+See sample driver license documents.

 Last 4 digits of SSN.
 Enter the last four digits of your Social Security Number.
 This information will be used only to help identify you for the transaction.
 See the Privacy and Security Statement.